JuliaPoo/SKIio/README.md

 _Purr_ is a minimalistic untyped functional language.
 It exists as a way to scalably write large lambda expressions.

-There is no intepreter for _Purr_ itself, it is to be compiled into _SKIio_ before being intepreted.
+There is no interpreter for _Purr_ itself, it is to be compiled into _SKIio_ before being interpreted.

 ### Comments